Take Heart! SALT's Commentary for Twenty-Third Sunday after Pentecost

 Scripture:

 1) The disciples are hoping for messianic deliverance — and they’re going to get it, but not in the form they have in mind.
 God is changing the game, Jesus insists, turning the world upside down, so don’t expect a conventional victory.
 I came not to conquer the world, but to save it.
 You see those men in fine robes, the rich and powerful?
 They’re outdone by that poor widow — the same woman they oppress and ignore!
-You see these great buildings, adorned with beautiful stones?
-The grass withers, the flower fades (Isa 40:8).
+And likewise, you see these great buildings, adorned with beautiful stones?
+The grass withers, the flower fades (Isaiah 40:8).
 The old hierarchies of the world, and the old certainties, too, will crumble and fall.
 God is making something new!

 3) Think of it this way: Luke begins his Gospel with Mary singing that God’s mission is to “lift up the lowly,” “scatter the proud in the thoughts of their hearts,” and “bring down the powerful from their thrones” (Luke 1:51-52).
 And now, in Jesus’ last sermon, we confront the difficult truth that this world-turning work will involve struggle and loss, trials and adversity.
 Jesus’ passion is about to begin.
 The path to new life leads through “the place that is called The Skull” (Luke 23:33).